actions/runner/docs/preview/yamlgettingstarted-schema.md

 ## Level inference

-In the spirit of simplicity, the YAML file is not required to define the full structural hierarchy.
+In the spirit of simplicity, the YAML file is not required to define the schema hierarchy.

 For example, a very simple pipeline may only define steps (one phase implied):